dipenarathod/NEORV32-NGTTDS-YT-Central-Repository/README.md

 # Running Ada Programs on the NEORV32

-This program contains links to helpful material and code files to help you develop programs for the NEORV32
+This repository contains links to helpful material and code files to help you develop programs for the NEORV32

 ## Relevant Repositories
 - [Ada NEORV32 HAL](https://github.com/GNAT-Academic-Program/neorv32-hal/tree/main)